 Michael A. Lapuente, DO

-t’s the same thing almost every single night.
+It’s the same thing almost every single night.
 You brush your teeth, finish your nightly routine, climb into bed, and suddenly your allergies kick into high gear.
 The congestion, sneezing, and discomfort seem worse than they were all day – and you’re not imagining it.

-Key Research Findings About Nighttime Allergies
+Key Research Findings About Allergies and Sleep

 • 74% of allergy sufferers wake up during the night due to symptoms